 - Special Olympics Healthy Athletes Program has grown into the largest worldwide provider of health services for people with intellectual disabilities.
 In Rhode Island, we provide various Health Screenings at our State Summer Games and our yearly MedFest.

 - Special Olympics Young Athletes Program now reaches children as young as 2-years-old, providing social and motor skills development and encourages parents and siblings to get involved in the activities.

 - Unified Champion Schools is building stronger, more inclusive school communities and fighting the bullying that is prevalent against our population.
-In Rhode Island, there are 38 High Schools, 34 Middle Schools and 19 Elementary Schools involved in the Unified Champion Schools Program.
+In Rhode Island, there are 39 High Schools, 37 Middle Schools, 41 Elementary Schools and 2 Pre-Schools involved in the Unified Champion Schools Program.

 That’s a lot to celebrate, and we want you to share in our excitement.

-There will be plenty of opportunities to get involved.
+There will be plenty of opportunities to still get involved.

-- The 50th Anniversary will be a focus of all of our events in 2018, but especially our State Summer Games, June 1-3, 2018 at the University of Rhode Island.
-Opening Ceremonies will feature a one hour concert by recording artist, Billy Gilman.
-Click here to purchase tickets.
+- The 50th Anniversary will be a focus of all of our events in 2018 and early 2019 and will culminate at our State Summer Games, on May 31, June 1 & 2 at the University of Rhode Island.